What is a Full Stack Web Developer Salary in the U.S.?

 Dallas Average: $58,304

 In the Dallas/Fort Worth area, entry-level full stack developers earn an average of $58,304 annually.
-That’s an impressive starting salary for almost any position.
-But with some experience under your belt, you can eventually bring in as much as $102,531, the Dallas average annual salary for all full stack developers.
+That’s an impressive starting salary for almost any job.
+But with some experience under your belt, you can eventually bring in as much as $102,531, the Dallas average annual salary for full stack developers.

 New York Average: $63,495

-Entry-level full stack developers in the area make an average salary of nearly $63,495 annually.
+The average entry-level full stack developer salary in New York is $63,495 annually.
 Like most tech jobs, there isn’t much of an income cap for full stack developers.
 Some programmers in the city take home well over the city’s full stack developer average of $111,659!
 Indeed, the Big Apple’s tech industry is as bustling as the city itself.

 San Francisco Average: $67,953